karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 To ensure a secure supply chain of dependencies, you will want to ensure that all of your dependencies are regularly updated to the latest stable version as they will often include the latest functionality and security patches to known vulnerabilities.

-You can also use the dotnet CLI to list any known deprecated or outdate dependencies you may have inside your project or solution.
+You can also use the dotnet CLI to list any known deprecated or outdated dependencies you may have inside your project or solution.

 The commands are the following ones:
 - `dotnet list package --outdated`